myspc-development/art-test/docs/developer/widget-editor-developer-guide.md

 The editor supports unique layouts for every role.
 For artists you might register widgets like `artwork_manager` and `payout_summary` so creators can monetize their work.
 Organizations often include `ticketing_overview` and `analytics_report` widgets for event tracking.

 Preview mode loads the full dashboard in an iframe.
 Admins can toggle roles and adjust base widget styles.
 POST requests to `/layout/{role}` now accept a `style` object along with the layout array.
+React sources live in `assets/js/widget-editor/WidgetEditorApp.jsx` and are bundled to `build/widget-editor-ui.js`.

 🔗 View available widgets and role visibility in the [Widget Matrix](../widgets/widget-matrix-reference.md).